fedeghe/synchazard/source/README.md

 - Enable automated synchronization among all clients staring at the same data.

 ---
-#### Install dependencies, build libs and samples
+### Install, build and start

-Simply run:
+1. To install & build just run:
 `> npm i && npm run build`

-and let it go...
-The build itself will be fast, and will observe/rebuild anything relevant on the _source_ folder...
-Then open another terminal window.
+Let it go... the build itself will be fast, and will observe/rebuild anything relevant changed on the _source_ folder.

-Now everything is set, just start it.
+2. Then open another terminal window, and start it:
 `> npm start`

-and open one or more browsers on http://localhost:4000
+3. open one or more browsers on http://localhost:4000

 ---

 ### Test broadcast to more clients within LAN

-Get the current LAN ip of the machine running the server:
+Testing all concurrency samples in Your LAN (including for example Your mobile connected to the LAN) is super easy.
+First get the current LAN ip of the machine running the server:

 `> ifconfig en0 | grep inet | grep -v inet6 | awk '{print $2}'`

 assume it is **192.168.5.107**

-now open the `vars.json` file in the root of the project and edit the _DOMAIN\_OR\_IP_ value so that it contains the found IP address, as follows:
+now open the `vars.json` file in the root of the project and edit the _DOMAIN\_OR\_IP_ keyed value so that it contains the found IP address, as follows:

     “DOMAIN_OR_IP”: “192.168.5.107”,

 The servers have to be restarted.
-To do this, go in the terminal where `npm start` has been launched, press `ctrl + c` and relaunch \`em.
+To do this, go in the terminal where `npm start` has been started, press `ctrl + c` and relaunch \`em (in case You stopped the build, Youl will have to rerun it before rerun `npm start`)

-Now on one or more clients, open a browser and navigate to http://192.168.5.107:4000 - this is the port and IP address set as CLIENT.PORT and DOMAIN_OR_IP in the _vars.json_ file.
+Now on one or more clients, open a browser and navigate to http://192.168.5.107:4000
+this is the port and IP address set as CLIENT.PORT and DOMAIN_OR_IP in the _vars.json_ file.

 ---